Set the Home Page and Startup Page for Browsers using Intune (macOS)

 Microsoft Edge

 Because Edge is a native Microsoft application, its configurations are built into Intune.
-You do not have to deploy a custom preference (PLIST) file, unlike Chrome and Firefox.
+You do not have to deploy a custom preference (PLIST) file.

 NOTE: |